gediz/mpv-wiki/FFmpeg-versus-Libav.md

 misbehavior is exhibited by some FFmpeg developers).
 There is little to no cooperation between the two projects.

-More about FFmpeg's history and the fork incident can be found on Wikipedia_.
+More about FFmpeg's history and the fork incident can be found on Wikipedia.

 Situation today
 ===============